-The national minimum hourly rate of pay for apprentices is £3.50 per hour but many apprentices earn more, particularly in West Berkshire.
+The national minimum hourly rate of pay for apprentices is £3.70 per hour (from 01 April 2018) but many apprentices earn more, particularly in West Berkshire.
 Your employer sets the hourly rate of pay to what they feel is appropriate to the job role and functions.

 Will I have to attend college?

 As an employee you will be based in the workplace and will take part in both on-and-off-the-job learning.
 All apprentices attend an induction at the start of their apprenticeship.
 Attendance at Newbury College will depend on the apprenticeship you are undertaking and the Functional Skills you will need to take.
 We will clarify this with you at induction.